hasanqadri/spognify/README.md

-## Interface to interact with UNESCO Data
+## Interface to interact with Spognify application

 To Run locally, execute:
 ```